crud89/LiteFX/README.md

 † Note that *glm* and *DirectX Math* are installed using *vcpkg* automatically.
 If one of those options gets disabled, no converters will be generated and the dependency will not be exported.

-‡ *glslc* can be used to compile HLSL and GLSL shaders into SPIR-V for the Vulkan backend. *DXC* can only compile HLSL, but can target SPIR-V and DXIL, as long as a custom build with support for both is used.
+‡ *glslc* can be used to compile HLSL and GLSL shaders into SPIR-V for the Vulkan backend. *DXC* can only compile HLSL, but can target SPIR-V and DXIL, that's why it is preferred over *glslc*.

 ## Getting Started